Late Night Horror: Archive status

 The master 625 line PAL colour videotapes for all six episodes of Late Night Horror were either erased for reuse or junked soon after the series was repeated in 1970.
-Only the third episode, "The Corpse Can't Play", exists in the BBC Archives — albeit only in black-and-white.
+Only the first and third episodes, "No Such Thing as a Vampire" and "The Corpse Can't Play", exist in the BBC Archives — albeit only in black-and-white.

-Until 2016, all six episodes were lost until "The Corpse Can't Play" was returned by Kaleidoscope/British Film Institute in the form of a 16mm black-and-white film telerecording made for overseas sales, but the programme was originally made using 2" 625 line PAL colour videotape.
+All six episodes were thought lost until 2016, when "The Corpse Can't Play" was returned by Kaleidoscope/British Film Institute in the form of a 16mm black-and-white film telerecording made for overseas sales, but the programme was originally made using 2" 625 line PAL colour videotape.
 The episode was screened on 16 December 2017 at Missing Believed Wiped.
+A black-and-white film for "No Such Thing as a Vampire" was subsequently found ten years later by charity organization Film is Fabulous.
 Before the recovery of "The Corpse Can't Play", only the opening titles survived on a BBC Graphics reel.
 The original TV promo presented by Valentine Dyall was uploaded by Kaleidoscope to their YouTube channel in December 2020.

-DVD
+Home media

 It was announced 15 February 2022 on Kaleidoscope's Facebook page that "The Corpse Can't Play" will be released onto DVD with a new HD transfer, restored colour and a book about the series.
 It was due to be released on 1 April 2022 by Kaleidoscope, but was delayed to 15 May.
 Kaleidoscope had exclusive rights until 1 September 2022.